it-praktyk/PowerShell-Random-Works/README.md

 VERSIONS HISTORY
 - 0.1.1 - 2016-01-16 - The first version published as a part of the Doug's Finke NameIT PowerShell module https://github.com/dfinke/NameIT and included in the NameIT PowerShell module published to PowerShell Gallery with a version number 1.04 http://www.powershellgallery.com/packages/NameIT/1.04
-- 0.2.0 - 2016-01-16 - The function renamed from 'person' to New-RandomPerson, the names for pl-PL culture added, the structure for csv changed to support national charsets, the licence changed to MIT
+- 0.2.0 - 2016-01-16 - The function renamed from 'person' to New-RandomPerson, the names for pl-PL culture added, the structure for csv changed to support national charsets, the license changed to MIT
 - 0.3.0 - 2016-01-16 - The structure cultures files changes for support female/male last name grammar forms in some languages
+- 0.3.1 - 2016-01-16 - The help section updated
+- 0.4.0 - 2016-01-16 - The function corrected, situation where provided culture is incorrect handled

 TO DO
 - return output as an object
 - add support for culture data provided as variable

 LICENSE
 Copyright (c) 2016 Wojciech Sciesinski
-This function is licensed under The MIT License (MIT) Full license text: http://opensource.org/licenses/MIT
+This function is licensed under The MIT License (MIT)
+Full license text: http://opensource.org/licenses/MIT

 DISCLAIMER